dylburger/python-bootcamp/Installing-Python-3.md

 ### Installing `pipenv`

-Warning: this is going to get a little weird, but we'll walk through this step-by-step.
+*Warning*: things are going to get a little weird, but we'll walk through this step-by-step to reinforce all the new terms and concepts.

-Python has a concept of "packages": Python code that someone else has written and "packaged" to share with others.
+Python has a concept of *packages*: Python code that someone else has written and "packaged" to share with others.
 If someone else has written code that does exactly what you want, you should use that code instead of re-inventing the wheel.

 We'll be using packages throughout the course: some are already installed when you install Python; others you have to install yourself.
-The latter are typically called "third-party" packages.
+The latter are typically called *"third-party" packages*.

 When you work on a new project, you want to make sure you clearly define all the packages that are required for your software to run.
 This way, if someone else teams up with you to work on the project, they can see a list of the packages they need to install before they start.
-These are commonly known as "dependencies" (my project _depends on_ this package to run), or "requirements".
+These are commonly known as *dependencies* (my project _depends on_ this package to run), or *requirements*.

-Different projects have different dependencies, so you need a way to install package A for one project, and package B for another.
+Different projects have different dependencies, so you need a way to install package `A` for one project, and package `B` for another.
 The programming we do for the course will have its own set of dependencies, so we'll want to keep those separate from projects you do for work.
-To manage the dependencies for different project, we'll create a new "environment" for each project.
+To manage the dependencies for different project, we'll create a new *environment* for each project.
 This helps separate everything related to a project in its own bucket.

-[`pipenv`](https://docs.pipenv.org/) faciliates a few things related to environments:
+We'll use a tool called [`pipenv`](https://docs.pipenv.org/), which faciliates a few things related to environments:

 * Creating a new environment for a new project
 * Installing new third-party packages for a project
 * Listing all the third-party packages we've installed for a project
-* And more
+* And more!

+To install `pipenv`, run

+    brew install pipenv

+### Setting up a working directory for the class

+We'd like to keep a consistent structure for where we keep code for the class.
+We'll create a new *directory* (this is just a fancy name for a folder) where everything will live.

+You can keep this new directory anywhere you want.
+We'll just try to keep what's _inside_ the directory consistent.

+Open your terminal.
+You might remember the `pwd` command from the Command Line Basics lecture.
+Unless you've changed directories using the `cd` command, `pwd` should print your "home" directory, e.g.

+    ╰─$ pwd
+    /Users/dylansather

+Your home directory will look something like `/Users/<your username>`.
+If your output looks different, you can always just type

+    cd

+on its own, and press Enter, and you'll return home (you can confirm by running the `pwd` command again).

+I'll be keeping the class directory in my home directory.
+To create a new directory from the command line, run

+    mkdir python-bootcamp

+`mkdir` stands for: "make directory".
+Again, *you can create this directory anywhere on your computer you want*.
+If you want to keep this on your Desktop, for instance, run

+    cd Desktop
+    mkdir python-bootcamp

+which will move you into your Desktop and make the new directory there.

+Now that this directory exists, `cd` into it:

+    cd python-bootcamp

+### Installing `git`, downloading the code for class.

+For more information on `git`, watch the lecture video on [Git and Github Overview](https://www.udemy.com/complete-python-bootcamp/learn/v4/t/lecture/3422026?start=0).